 Traditionally, cores access memory through loads and stores.
 This simple interface is convenient for architects and simple for programmers, but it also forces data to move across the full cache hierarchy even for short computations.
 This added data movement makes many attractive optimizations impractical, and forces architects to expend significant effort and resources to try to recover applications' intent (e.g., through prefetchers).
 This project aims to establish a new system architecture where applications can extend the memory hierarchy's interface through memory services, i.e., short computations that execute within the cache hierarchy directly on cached data.
 We aim to demonstrate the potential of a richer memory interface by developing several exemplar services and by designing a programmable cache hierarchy to support a wide range of services.
 We have begun by developing services for graph processing.

-Improving the Locality of Graph Processing through Hardware-Accelerated Traversal Scheduling
+Exploiting Locality in Graph Analytics through Hardware-Accelerated Traversal Scheduling

 Anurag Mukkara, Nathan Beckmann, Maleen Abeydeera, Xiaosong Ma, Daniel Sanchez.
 MICRO'18.